Kacper Tomaszewski „Because I’m pretty when I cry”

 Participating artists:

-Kateryna Aliinyk, Katya Buchatska, Bohdan Bunchak, Vasylyna Burianyk, Dasha Chechushkova, David Chichkan, Nikita Kadan, Zhanna Kadyrova, Vlodko Kaufman, Kinder Album, Roman Khimei & Jarema Malashchuk, Yana Kononova, Yevhen Korshunov, Sofia Kozlova, Sasha Kurmaz, Olha Kuzyura, Natalia Lisova, Krystyna Melnyk, Sevilya Nariman-qizi, Denys Pankratov, Danylo Pavlij, Andrii Pidlisnyi, Kateryna Pokora, Anton Saenko, Sana Shahmuradova Tanska, Elena Subach, Karina Synytsia, Vasyl Tkachenko Lyakh
+Kateryna Aliinyk, Katya Buchatska, Bohdan Bunchak, Vasylyna Buryanyk, Dasha Chechushkova, Davyd Chychkan, Danylo Pavliy, Nikita Kadan, Zhanna Kadyrova, Vlodko Kaufman, Kinder Album, Roman Khimei & Yarema Malashchuk, Yana Kononova, Yevhen Korshunov, Pavlo Kovach, Sofiia Kozlova, Sasha Kurmaz, Volodymyr Kuznetsov, Nataliia Lisova, Krystyna Melnyk, Sevilâ Nariman-qizi, Denys Pankratov, Andrii Pidlisnyi, Kateryna Pokora, Anton Saenko, Sana Shahmuradova Tanska, Mykyta Shklyaruk, Elena Subach, Karina Synytsia, Vasyl Tkachenko (Lyakh)

 Curatorial team:

-Daryna Skrynnyk-Myska, Waldemar Tatarczuk, Mateusz Wszelaki
+Daryna Skrynnyk-Myska, Waldemar Tatarczuk

 Labirynt Gallery, 23.09–16.11.2025